issashu/Pacman-clone/README.md

-# Packman-Clone
-Game inspired by the ever young packman
+A game inspired by the classic Pacman arcade.
+Can you outrun the baddies in this maze?